longisland/multiplayer-rock-paper-scissors-dev/README.md

 # Multiplayer Rock Paper Scissors - Development Version

 This is the development version of the Multiplayer Rock Paper Scissors game.
-For the stable version, please check the main repository at [multiplayer-rock-paper-scissors](https://github.com/longisland/multiplayer-rock-paper-scissors).
+For the stable version, please check the main repository at [multiplayer-rock-paper-scissors](https://github.com/longisland/multiplayer-rock-scissors).

 ## Features

 - Multiplayer gameplay with real-time updates
-- Player registration and session management
+- Telegram Mini App integration
+- Telegram bot for game invites and notifications
+- Secure authentication via Telegram
 - Match creation and joining with betting system
 - Enhanced betting animations and visual feedback
 - Player statistics tracking with coin management